Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

 It remains to construct a short sequence of active extension swaps within a single stage $i$.
 By Lemma~\ref{lem:stageInduction}, for each $v \in V_i$, no ancestor is involved in any extension swap of stage $i$.
 Hence, we restrict attention to the subtree rooted in $v$.
 We assume $v$ is a root of a separate subtree $T$, and we must bound the number of active extensions swaps involving $v$.

-\begin{lemma} For any financial network with edge-ranking rules, if every $v \in V_i$ has at most constantly many incoming active edges, then there can be at most a polynomial number of active extension swaps in stage $i$. \end{lemma}
+\begin{lemma} For any financial network with edge-ranking rules and sufficient residuals, if every $v \in V_i$ has at most constantly many incoming active edges, then there can be at most a polynomial number of active extension swaps in stage $i$. \end{lemma}

-\begin{proof} Consider $v \in V_i$ with $d$ incoming active edges, for some constant $d$.
+\begin{proof} Consider $v \in V_i$ with $d_v \leq d$ incoming active edges, for some constant $d$.
 Active extension swaps always keep this number the same for every node.
 Since $v$ is a non-profiting creditor in every swap of stage $i$, the total assets of $v$ do not change during the stage.
 However, in each swap, there is at least one incoming edge of $v$ (on the active path of the swap) that strictly increases in payments.
-Since payments on each edge do not decrease, a subset of $d$ incoming active edges cannot repeat during the stage.
+Since payments on each edge do not decrease, the same subset of $d_v$ incoming active edges cannot repeat during the stage.
 As a consequence, at the end of each swap, $v$ has a different subset of neighbors for its incoming active edges.
-The number of different sets of neighbors is bounded by $n \choose d$, which is polynomial for constant $d$. \end{proof}
+The number of different sets of neighbors is bounded by $\genfrac(){0pt}{1}{n}{d_v}$, which is polynomial for constant $d_v$. \end{proof}

 Together these insights prove Theorem~\ref{thm:shortSequence}, which summarizes our result.